Turingraph/Calcite/README.md

 # Description

-The project name is "Calcite OCR".
+The project name is "Optical-Characteristic-Disorder".
 It is an OCR app based on Tesseract OCR model.

 It is intended for
 1. Allowing user without coding background to be able to use Tesseract OCR much more easily for extract text data from image or multiple images of text.